Nivethitha167/Password-generator/README.md

 # Password-generator
-+ This web application generates a strong random password with the maximum length of 15.
++ This web application generates a strong random password.

 ## Languages Used
 + HTML